A group of Community Services Worker students at Herzing College

 CSWs help with intake and interview new clients.
 They also provide counselling, addiction education, and support services for family members.

-Ottawa offers a range of addiction treatment and rehabilitation facilities, each with their own approach, range of services, and target audience.
-For example, there's Rideauwood Addiction and Family Services, which offers addiction counselling to adults and youth and the families of people struggling with substance abuse and/or gambling.
+Canada offers a range of addiction treatment and rehabilitation facilities, each with their own approach, range of services, and target audience.
+Some places offer addiction counselling to adults and youth and the families of people struggling with substance abuse and/or gambling.

-There are programs just for women, like the Amethyst Women's Addiction Centre, which offers treatment, health and wellness, and awareness education for women aged 18 and over.
+There are programs just for women that offer treatment, health and wellness, and awareness education.
 And there are all-male detox programs that offer residential addiction treatment for adult men.
 They offer intervention services, after care, and housing for program participants.